 • Passport: Kind of obvious, but you will be surprised how many people forget to bring their passport with them.
 Don’t forget to make a color copy of your passport and carry it with you at all times.
 It comes in handy for random police stops, or in case you lose your passport abroad.

-• Visa (if needed): Depending on where you are going and what kind for passport you have, you might need to apply for a tourist visa before your departure.
+• Visa (if needed): Depending on where you are going and what kind of passport you have, you might need to apply for a tourist visa before your departure.
 VisaHQ has a pretty cool interactive map that shows you for which country you need a tourist visa according to the passport you have.

 • Ticket: It is always a good idea to print out your ticket before heading to the airport.
 Also, make sure to check-in and print your boarding pass before arriving at the airport if you are flying with a budget airline, so you don’t get charged a hefty fee at the airport.